 After you have chosen a few large toys, buy a large storage container and try and fit in as many smaller toys into it.
 Toys like soft balls , push along toys , spinning tops, and pull along toys can be very popular

 Some parent and toddler groups allow the whole time for free play.
 Others are more structured.
 There’s a time to play, a time for snacks and a time for nursery rhymes, singing and story telling.
 If your group has a time for singing, having a box with some children’s musical instruments can be really helpful.
-It will encourage the children to take part and might even help relax the parents, especially if they don’t like singing in public (they can play a maraca or tambourine instead!)
+It will encourage the children to take part and might even help relax the parents, especially if they don’t like singing in public.
+I stock a range of them here.
+You don’t have to spend a fortune to have a box of instruments that will be used every week.
+Remember to avoid instruments that involve blowing as you’ll need to disinfect them every time they are used.
 You might like seeing some of my benefits of music for children and some musical instruments and toys for young children in this blog.

 I hope this blog has helped you as you think about what toys to purchase for your group.
 Don’t forget to check out your local Childcare Committee, as they may be able to help fund some purchases!!
 I’d love to hear what toys have worked in your groups – so please comment below and we’ll all benefit from each other’s experiences!